 Ezra learned it β with time, with routine, with Marika, with the reliable knowledge that people always come back, without exception.

 When Andreas puts the suitcases in the hallway, Ezra lies down next to them.
 Guards them.
 Offended.
 Sad.
-As if he could prevent them from leaving if he just paid attention long enough and guarded them well enough.
-He can't, we both know that, but he tries anyway β every time, with the same quiet determination.
+As if he could prevent them from leaving if he only paid attention long enough and guarded them well enough.
+He can't, we both know that, but he tries anyway β every time, with the same calm determination.
 That is love.
 Without words, without explanation, simply: I don't want you to go.
 And I'll show you as best I can.

-There are changes you plan and changes that just happen because another being enters your life and you realize you see the world with different eyes.
+There are changes you plan and changes that just happen because another being enters your life and you realize that you see the world with different eyes.

-Perhaps that's the most beautiful thing a dog teaches you: to think ahead.
+That's perhaps the most beautiful thing a dog teaches you: to think ahead.
 Not for yourself β for someone else. πΎ

 Zeolite β from the beginning, because care starts early

 Ezra teaches responsibility without theory, patience without explanation, presence β because he is always in the now and reminds us daily that the now is the only place where life truly happens.
 He doesn't think about yesterday, he doesn't worry about tomorrow.
-He thinks: Ball.
+He thinks: ball.
 Mom.
 Dad.
 Marika.
 Now.

 References